Know the approval, infrastructure,

 - ReportEXTREME DENIAL RISK · withdrawal was the rational endgame

-Before underwriting hours.
+Before LOI, PSA, and diligence spend.
 Before the calendar starts spending real money.

 Where the calendar bites first.
 Where the same playbook applies.

 The public-record trail that changes approval risk: moratoriums, water fights, noise rules, utility filings, opposition coalitions, and comparable outcomes.
-Every property enters the same 24-hour cited research queue.
+The memo distinguishes power adjacency from power availability and hands utility questions to the right professional lane.

 24h